Senate Democrats question BlackRock climate commitment

 The proxy voting record of the top asset manager is “troubling and inconsistent,” according to a letter sent to Reuters by the office of U.S. Senator Brian Schatz of Hawaii and signed by four others.

+In a statement sent by a spokesman, BlackRock said its work on behalf of clients includes both voting and engagement, or talks with corporate managers.
+It cited certain negative proxy votes cast this year and noted the company now more often publishes details about votes.

+“We are currently reviewing our engagement priorities and voting guidelines,” BlackRock said.

-BlackRock representatives did not immediately comment.
-Its CEO Larry Fink in January had vowed to press companies to do more to combat climate change, underscoring the shifting moods of clients and reflecting new money pouring into sustainable investing strategies.
+BlackRock CEO Larry Fink in January had vowed to press companies to do more to combat climate change, underscoring the shifting moods of clients and reflecting new money pouring into sustainable investing strategies.

 But a pair of recent studies found that BlackRock supported climate-related proxy resolutions only around 10% of the time this year, in line with its past record.
 Other companies took a more aggressive tack this year, notably the asset-management arm of JPMorgan Chase & Co.JPM.N